jordano159/stories/src/_posts/2022-03-16-welcome-to-bridgetown.md

 ---
-layout: post
+layout: story
-title:  "Your First Post on Bridgetown"
+title:  "Your First Story on Bridgetown"
 date:   2022-03-16 09:28:44 +0200
 categories: updates
 ---

-You’ll find this post in your `_posts` directory.
+You’ll find this story in your `_stories` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `bridgetown serve`, which launches a web server and auto-regenerates your site when a file is updated.

-Bridgetown requires blog post files to be named according to the following format:
+Bridgetown requires blog story files to be named according to the following format:

 `YEAR-MONTH-DAY-title.EXT`

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `EXT` is the file extension representing the format used in the file (for example, `md` for Markdown).
 After that, include the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.
+Take a look at the source for this story to get an idea about how it works.

 Bridgetown also offers powerful support for code snippets: